rit-igm-web/IGME-340-Shared/labs/00_course_environment_setup.md

 # Course Environment Setup #

 Welcome to IGME-340 Multi-platform Media Application Development.
 Before really getting into our course, it is important to perform some inital work to ensure your experience is as smooth as possible.
+The steps involved to setup the environment look intimidating, but it's really not too bad; it looks worse in writing than in practice.
+I have a video [walking through the installation at this link](https://youtu.be/cPImUbHOUmI), if you prefer to watch than follow this written guide (However, it's only for Windows).

 This lab will go over the following items:
 1. Proper Flutter installtion.